Finding out that your husband has been unfaithful to you is one of the most devastating discoveries you can experience in marriage.

 If you are comfortable sharing this delicate information with those close to you, line up some support from your close circle of friends and family.

-However, if you want to move through, this is fine.
+However, this is also fine if you want to move through it alone.

 Some women do not want this information to be public; if that is your case, if you are a more private person, that is ok.